 With the arrival of the colder seasons, many of us may feel the winter blues creeping in.
 This can be the perfect time to consider updating our bedrooms.
-Just as bears begin to craft their cozy winter dens, we as humans may also feel inclined to nest.
+Just as bears craft their cozy winter dens, we as humans may also feel inclined to nest during wintertime.
 Sleeping in, lounging around and reading the hours away in bed become all too tempting to pass up.
 Transforming your bedroom into a snuggly haven could just be the key to turning those winter blues around.

 Taking the time to consider all the details of your bedroom is important to determine whether they are working for you and keeping you inspired.
 Making a few small changes can uplift the energy and make your space feel brand new again.
 Here is what we suggest:

 - Declutter your space: Remove items that don’t relate to sleep.
 Tuck clothes away, and find new homes for any clutter so it remains out of sight, or better yet, out of the room all together.
 A tidy room feels rejuvenating and promotes a calm state of mind.

 - Opt for non-toxic: While building your nest, try to stick to non-toxic materials that are gentle on your body.
 This is not only important to make sure you are reaching optimum comfort, but also for benefiting your overall health.
 Try adding plants such as Aloe Vera, Peace Lilies and Spider Plants, which will filter toxins out of the air, as well as add natural elements.

 - Explore a new look: Try rearranging the furniture in your room.
 A new layout will refresh your space as well as your perspective.

 - Increase your comfort factor: Surround yourself with things that make you feel good.
 Some soft cotton pyjamas, a pair of fluffy slippers or a couple of wool rugs are a perfect addition.
 It’s all about creating a space that makes you feel happy and relaxed.